You can find details of external and internal Fellows who work with the SMI to help us promote high quality research methods and training here.

 Before moving to Sheffield, Andy was a lecturer at the University of Bristol, where he also completed his undergraduate degree (in Geography) and PhD (in Advanced Quantitative Methods).
 His current substantive research focuses on mental health from a life course perspective, but also spans a diverse range of other subject areas, including geography, political science, social epidemiology and economics.
 Methodologically, Andy’s interests are in the development and application of multilevel models, with work focusing on age-period-cohort analysis and fixed and random effects models.

-Dr Aneta Piekut - Lecturer in Quantitative Social Sciences
+Dr Aneta Piekut - Lecturer in Quantitative Social Sciences and Deputy Director of PGR in the Faculty of Social Sciences

 Aneta is a sociologist by training, but her research spans disciplinary boundaries and is embedded in sociology, urban studies and human geography.
 Before joining the Sheffield Methods Institute, Aneta developed her research skills at the Universities of Sheffield, Leeds and Warsaw.